Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 The `MPD@suggestedPresentationDelay` attribute pushes the effective end point of the [=time shift window=] into the past to account for this effect and defines the <dfn>effective time shift window</dfn> - a range of the [=time shift window=] within which [=media segments=] can be expected to be available.

-The effective time shift window is the time span from `now - MPD@timeShiftBufferDepth` to `now - MPD@suggestedPresentationDelay`.
+The effective time shift window is the time span from the start of the time shift window to `now - MPD@suggestedPresentationDelay`.

 <figure>
 	<img src="Images/Timing/WindowInteractions.png" />